RobertBanda/bankruptcy-predictive-analytics/MASTER_SUMMARY.md

 **READ THIS FIRST:** START_HERE_INSTRUCTIONS.md

-This package contains everything you need to complete your Predictive Analytics assignment successfully.
+This package contains everything you need to complete  Predictive Analytics assignment successfully.

 ---